Slaedr/BLASTed/README.md

 Usage
 -----
 For the most part, one would want to use the library as a plugin for PETSc.
-For an example of that, please see the finite difference Poisson example in `tests/poisson3d-fd`.
+For an example of that, please see `tests/runpetsctest.c` or the finite difference Poisson example in `tests/poisson3d-fd/poisson3d.cpp`.